Algebro-Geometric Solutions of the Generalized Virasoro Constraints: KdV and the string equation

 \subsection{Stable subspaces}

-In this subsection we aim to construct explicitly a subspace fulfilling our requirements; namely, invariance under the action and under the homothety $z^{-2}$.
+In this subsection we aim to construct explicitly a subspace fulf\/illing our requirements; namely, invariance under the action and under the homothety~$z^{-2}$.
 Because of this fact and of Theorem~\ref{thm:stab=C[h]orC}, we shall assume, henceforth, that $h(z)=z^{-2}$.

-A naive candidate would be the $\C[h(z)]$-module generated by $1$ under the action of $\rho(L_{-1})$.
-Nevertheless, we shall need to consider a conjugate of it (\S\ref{subsec:conjugation}).
-For this, we shall choose a solution of the Airy equation and decompose $b(z)$ in a suitable way.
+A naive candidate would be the ${\mathbb C}[h(z)]$-module generated by $1$ under the action of~$\rho(L_{-1})$.
+Nevertheless, we shall need to consider a conjugate of it (Section~\ref{subsec:conjugation}).
+For this, we shall choose a solution of the Airy equation and decompose~$b(z)$ in a suitable way.
 Let us be more precise.

-First, we choose $w(z)$, a formal solution of the Airy equation:
+First, we choose $w(z)$, a formal solution of the Airy equation

-where $S$ denotes the Schwarzian derivative; that is,
+where $S$ denotes the Schwarzian derivative; that is